Audio on demand

 This series, associated with the Spirited: Australia’s Horse Story exhibition that is on show at the National Museum of Australia in Canberra from 11 September 2014 to 9 March 2015, offers insights into the stories behind the exhibition.

 A nice drop – recycled water discussion and tasting

 A microbiologist, a social scientist and an infectious diseases physician explore the benefits, pitfalls and palatability of recycled water.

 A tribute to Bob Edwards

 Dr Robert Edwards AO has played a crucial role in museums, Aboriginal art and culture, and the visual arts in Australia.
 At this tribute, friends, colleagues, protégés and admirers celebrate Bob’s contribution over more than seven decades of public life.

 Many good books are published about Australian art, but few change the way we see and understand it.
 When Andrew Sayers’ Aboriginal Artists of the Nineteenth Century appeared in September 1994, it did that.
-This symposium celebrates the twentieth anniversary of Andrew’s book - exploring its impact and deepening and extending our understanding of its field.
+This symposium celebrates the 20th anniversary of Andrew’s book, exploring its impact and deepening and extending our understanding of its field.